mrgauravgupt/iOS-Trading-App/FINAL_ERROR_RESOLUTION_SUMMARY.md

-✅ **Build System**: Regenerated project with XcodeGen for better maintainability ✅ **Documentation**: Added comprehensive documentation for new components ✅ **Build Success**: Project now builds successfully without errors
+✅ **Build System**: Regenerated project with XcodeGen for better maintainability ✅ **Documentation**: Added comprehensive documentation for new components ✅ **Build Success**: Project now builds successfully without errors ✅ **Code Quality**: Added SwiftLint for automated code quality checks

+## Tools and Scripts

+A number of helpful tools and scripts have been added to the project:

+1. **Build Script** - [scripts/build.sh](scripts/build.sh) - Regenerates the Xcode project and builds the app
+2. **Code Quality Script** - [scripts/code-quality.sh](scripts/code-quality.sh) - Runs SwiftLint and checks for build errors
+3. **SwiftLint Configuration** - [.swiftlint.yml](.swiftlint.yml) - Configuration file for code style enforcement

 ## Conclusion